 2. Get free sample mats and put them to the test in your production environment, for weeks or months at a time.
 Make sure they have the durability you need to last without sinking or flattening.
 Ask an ergonomist or physical therapist for insight into softness/firmness.

-3. Review your anti-fatigue mat warranties.
+4. Review your anti-fatigue mat warranties.
 Look closely at the fine print and be 100% certain of what they are actually protecting you from.
-Be weary of “limited” and “lifetime limited” warranties.
-Make sure they protect against issues like compression and flattening.
+Be weary of warranties that don't cover any "wear and tear" or lack performance guarantees.
+Make sure they protect against issues like compression, flattening, and curling.

 Interested in comparing AcroMat's 100% nitrile mats to what you're currently using?